coreGreenberet/meraki_scripts/README.md

                         the name/id of the organization -n NETWORKS [NETWORKS ...], --network NETWORKS [NETWORKS ...] the name/id of the networks to generate the qr codes from.
-If you are only providing this parameter, then you must provide the network IDs.
+If you are providing this parameter, then you must provide the organization.
   -s SSIDS [SSIDS ...], --ssid SSIDS [SSIDS ...]
                         the name of the ssids to generate the qr codes```